learn-co-curriculum/react-presentation-components/README.md

-Now imagine that it's not just the `TextField` that our team has executed in this way, but say we've also defined a `<Header />` and a `<Footer />`, as well, of course, as other more unique and customized modules that are still primarily presentational.
+Now imagine that it's not just the `TextField` that our team has executed in this way, but say we've also defined a `<Header />` and a `<Footer />`, as well as other more unique and customized modules that are still primarily presentational.
 Imagine further that we've composed the majority of our UI out of these simple presentational components -- all of them almost entirely stateless, all of them designed to do one thing and one thing well: they just